flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 ## Gear system
 Our new gear system aims at replicating its real counterpart even in the slightest details.
 While more improvements will come, the current system already features:

-- Rigid body physics of gears and doors
+- Rigid body physics of gears and doors, affected by aerodynamics
-- Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear.
+- Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear
 - All proximity sensors, one set per LGCIU computer
 - LGCIU computers monitoring, sequence control state machine and their change-over mechanism
 - Safety valve / Shut off valve / Vent valves controls
 - Gear lever baulk lock mechanism powered by LGCIUs
 - Emergency extension system
+- Failures

 !!! warning "Not Yet Implemented"
     Non-exhaustive list of features yet to come:

-    - Doors animations
+    - Doors vs gear collisions
-    - Aerodynamic effects
     - Complete fault monitoring and BITE tests of LGCIUs
-    - Complete set of failures
-    - Animated emergency gear crank handle

 ### Functionality
 Using the gear system should not be different from before.
 Selecting gear up will switch to the next available LGCIU computer available, and will start the retracting sequence.
 Gear down will start the extension sequence same as before.

 However, because it's now closer to the real system under the hood, you have to be aware of some subtleties of the gear system.

-First of all, as all of the hydraulics are simulated, the behaviour of the system will highly depend on the hydraulic status of the plane.
+Since all of the hydraulics are simulated, the behaviour of the system will highly depend on the hydraulic status of the plane.
 Even in nominal conditions, gear system is such a high flow consumer that it can impact the green system pressure.
 In turn this will also trigger the PTU to help provide hydraulic power from the yellow side.

 Be aware that any degraded condition will impact the behaviour of the retraction/extension sequence.
 PTU being off will cause green system pressure to reach lower pressure level during the sequence, while using only yellow electric pump for the gear sequence might cause LGCIU faults as the sequence can get quite a long time to perform.